Utilize Zoom’s instructor-friendly settings

 👉 Finli Instructor Tip: Post a reminder of the rules on your screen as kids are filing into the Zoom classroom.

 - Maintain professionalism: And encourage your students to do so as well.
 Wear what you would wear in a classroom setting.
 Be on time, and set an example.
 Even though virtual classroom settings can feel more casual, especially if you are working out of your living room, it’s important to set the correct tone early on.

 - Engage and interact with your students: This completely depends on the age of the students that you are teaching.
 For younger kids, this is much more important.
 Teaching a dance class?
 Ask a student to demonstrate while the rest watch or provide feedback.
 If you are running an art class, have students show their work periodically.
-Other ideas include: starting every class with an icebreaker, a show-and-tell with items from home, bring your dog to class, etc.
+Other ideas include: starting every class with an icebreaker, a show-and-tell with items from home, bringing your dog to class, etc.

 The beauty of virtual classes is that you have the ability to continually build rapport with your students and express yourself through instruction.
 While virtual teaching may take a few adjustments, you can make it every bit as engaging as a live classroom setting.
 Remember, you are not alone in conquering the new terrain of virtual teaching.
 Finli is here to help.
 Check out our resources & guides and join our #standupforsmallbusinesss program.

-Thank you for tuning into Part 2 of the ultimate virtual class guide for enrichment schools and look out for part 3 coming shortly!
+Thank you for tuning in to Part 2 of the ultimate virtual class guide for enrichment schools and look out for part 3 coming shortly!